rafzi/DeepThings-darknet/README.md

 Forked from https://github.com/digitalbrain79/darknet-nnpack, where NNPACK was used to optimize [Darknet](https://github.com/pjreddie/darknet) without using a GPU.
 It is useful for embedded devices using ARM CPUs.

 Comparing with original version, the modifications/improvements in this version are:
-* Reducing inference memory footpinrt by removing unnecessary memory allocations.
+* Reducing inference memory footprint by removing unnecessary memory allocations.
 * Fixing bugs on loading weight on 32-bit OS (For example, Raspbian)
 * Improving C++ compatibility.